Repair of first- and second-degree tears, care of stitches and what to expect when healing

 Opening your bowels

-It can be helpful to put your feet on a footstool, to raise your knees above your hips while sitting on the toilet.
+It can be helpful to put your feet on a footstool, to raise your knees above your hips while sitting on the toilet

-What to expect when healing
+What should I expect when healing?

 Pain and discomfort

-The stitches can irritate as healing takes place, but this is normal.
+If you have stitches, they can irritate as healing takes place, but this is normal.

 Passing urine can cause stinging depending on where your tear is.